AxolStudio/STLGameDevRoundUp/README.md

 # St Louis Game Developer RoundUp

-This is the repository for the St Louis Game Developer RoundUp: a semi-regular news aggrigator for the [St Louis Game Development community](http://stlgamedev.com/).
+This is the repository for the St Louis Game Developer RoundUp: a monthly news aggrigator for the [St Louis Game Development community](http://stlgamedev.com/).

 ## How to Contribute